Essays (Montaigne) - Bordeaux copy: The Lambiotte copy

-This copy of the 1588 edition of the Essais, previously owned by Ernest Labadie at the end of the 19th century and by Auguste Lambiotte and Pierre Bérès during the 20th century, was purchased by the Bordraux municipal library in 1991 and is known as the Lambiotte copy.
+This copy of the 1588 edition of the Essais, previously owned by Ernest Labadie at the end of the 19th century and by Auguste Lambiotte and Pierre Bérès during the 20th century, was purchased by the Bordeaux municipal library in 1991 and is known as the Lambiotte copy.

 The book contains a certain number of handwritten corrections of the text (feuillets 59v, 122v, 143v, 234v, 264r, 283r et 495v), typographical corrections and underlining.
 These are the earliest examples of Montaigne's re-reading of the 1588 text.
 Another important correction is in the preface Au lecteur : Montaigne crossed out the published date (12 June 1588) and replaces it with 1 March 1580, which is the day after his birthday anniversary.
 This same correction occurs in two other copies : the Solvay copy, held in Brussels and the Bordeaux copy.

 The Bordeaux copy

 Originally, Montaigne probably intended to communicate the document to the copy editor, as witnessed by the suggestions written on the verso of the title page and the typographical and spelling corrections written in the margins of the body of the book (for example : "ceste" corrected to "cette" in fol.6 and "&" to "et" in fol.
 9, etc.).
 These modifications, analogous to proof corrections do not go further than fol.
 16. However, as the notes accumulated, the book is transformed into a working copy of a new edition, always being modified and in constant evolution.
 Montaigne compared his work to a growing child and he borrowed from Virgil the Latin half-verse viresque acquirit eundo (= he gathers strength as he goes) which he wrote as a motto on the title page.

 There are about 1300 manuscript notes spread over the page margins, in foot-notes and in page headers.
 Some of the notes are very short : a few words, parenthetical insertions or slight modification of some earlier idea.
 Montaigne improves his writing style : lightens his sentences, removes repetitions and inesthetic phrasing.
 The Bordeaux copy has about 6000 punctuation changes!

 On the other hand, some of his notes almost fill all of the empty space of a page.
 Montaigne uses the margins to multiply the number of Latin quotes. in a new format : before 1588 the quote were almost only in verses, now they are included directly in the French texts.
 He also adds entirely new text in the margins of each of the chapters by successive additions, scrupulously re-read and corrected.
 The Bordeaux copy shows that Montaigne was anything but the nonchalant dilettante that he pretended to be in public.

 As the notes evolve Montaigne's thoughts and ideas are more precise, clearer and more courageous.
 His biographer, Donald M. Frame, indicates five domains where the re-working of the text is particularly important: